 Uzbekistan is making leaps and bounds towards fostering tourism in the country, but there is still one downside.
 Flying into the Tashkent airport or any other airport internationally is quite expensive due to airport taxes.
 These fees might get quite high if you are flying in from somewhere like the U.S., but it wasn’t too bad coming in from Germany.
-Uzbekistan has stated they are working to reduce these high airport fees, so it might not be too long before we see some killer deals to Tashkent.
+Uzbekistan has stated they are working to reduce these high airport fees, so it might not be too long before we see some killer deals in Tashkent.
 Regardless of the price, it is 100% worth it to visit.

 58. Print It!

-Print all your important documents including your visa, visa waver information, passport copy, train tickets, booking confirmations, etc. We had a whole packet of paperwork in a protected case that we kept on us.
+Print all your important documents including your visa, visa waiver information, passport copy, train tickets, booking confirmations, etc. We had a whole packet of paperwork in a protected case that we kept on us.
 You will need physical copies of many things throughout your trip and never rely on digital copies.

 59. Travel in the Autumn

-When traveled to Uzbekistan in August it was freakin’ hot to say the least.
-I ended up with heatstroke walking around 45 degree Celsius temperatures.
+When traveled to Uzbekistan in August it was freakin’ hot, to say the least.
+I ended up with heatstroke walking around 45 degrees Celsius temperatures.
 While it was great because hardly anyone was around and we had places to ourselves there were times we felt it was too hot.
 The peak season for visiting Uzbekistan is autumn in September or October.
 This time of year restaurants serve a lot of fresh fruits and veggies from the recent harvest, making it even better for vegetarians.
 Spring is also a pretty decent time to visit.
 Winter gets pretty cold at night, so pack some warmer items for winter travel.